¿How many names does a country have?

 Falklands or Malvines?

 The Falkland Islands is a special case, but not the only one where history, geography, and language take part.
 Some territories change names as different states take control over them.
 Saint-Malo is a port city in Brittany (France) from where the ships departed to colonize the Falklands in 1764 and named Îles Malouines by French explorer Louis-Antoine de Bougainville.
 Two years later Port Egmont on Saunders Island was founded by British John MacBride.
-But British were there before: in 1690 John Strong named the strait between the two main islands Falkland Sound in honor of Anthony Cary, 5th Viscount Falkland, the Treasurer of the Navy.
+But the British were there before: in 1690 John Strong named the strait between the two main islands Falkland Sound in honor of Anthony Cary, 5th Viscount Falkland, the Treasurer of the Navy.
 Then Spanish came.
 They took over the French part and the name too: Islas Malvinas.
 After Spain, Argentina came.
 In 1774 England left the islands and returned in 1832.
 Argentina tried to regain control in 1982 but fail.
 Nowadays, according to the UN, the official name is Falkland Islands (Malvinas), except in Spanish, Islas Malvinas (Falkland Islands).

 Another curious case is the one of Albanians, who call themselves Shqiptarë and nobody else does.
 It is a situation that Armenians can understand well, their own country in Armenian is Hayastan.
 Except in Georgian (and in Ossetian similarly) where the name is Somxeti.

 The winners of the contest